-Step # 7 Receive a decision from IRCC
+Step #8 Federal application decision from IRCC

 If IRCC approves your PR application, you will be issued a PR visa which will enable you to become a PR of Canada.
 If you receive a PR visa from Canada, you must report your landing to GNB within 30 days of landing in Canada.